-GE AVIATION The GE9X Engine Explore The World's Largest Jet Engine Largest in the world.
+GE AVIATION The GE9X Engine Explore The World's Largest Jet Engine Largest turbofan engine in the world.
 Most fuel-efficient.
-Quietest.
-Lowest emissions in its class.
+Quietest.\ With the lowest emissions in its class.
 Racking up this many superlatives in one machine takes a combination of brawn and brains.
 Built with advanced techniques and materials, the engine is an engineering marvel whose beauty lies in the details.
 Have a look.

+Fan Diameter inches

 Mercury-Redstone 3

-Fan Diameter inches

 F-16 Fighting Falcon

-Thousand pounds of thrust
+Thousand Thousand pounds pounds of thrust of thrust